 Attention Deficit/Hyperactivity Disorder, also known as ADHD, is a condition that can cause disruption in work, school and home life.
 Formerly classified as two different disorders, attention deficit/hyperactivity disorder and attention deficit disorder, ADHD is now one disorder with two types: inattentive type and hyperactive-impulsive type.1

 Before, researchers classified ADHD as a mental disorder mainly found in children, it is now medically understood that ADHD is also an adult disorder.
-If you are an adult and you believe that you exhibit the symptoms associated with ADHD do not let anyone hold you back from seeking treatment or further information with the belief that this disorder is only found in children.
 Symptoms of ADHD often begin in childhood or adolescence, but there is no reason to believe that anyone who suffers from it will outgrow the symptoms of this disorder with time.
 If you are diagnosed with the disorder, the correct treatment will allow you to balance your condition within the limits of proper behavior and still manage to lead a fully functional life.

-Adults who suffer from ADHD disorder and do not receive treatment will have many adverse symptoms, so it is important that you do not wait to address the issue to see what can be done to improve.
+Adults who suffer from ADHD and do not receive treatment will have many adverse symptoms, so it is important that you do not wait to address the issue.
 Social, familial, and professional relationships are bound to suffer if you let yourself be dominated by ADHD tendencies.
 Learning more about the disorder will help you to see if you have the symptoms that qualify for diagnosis, and what to do if you would like to surpass the mental limits of ADHD.

 Inattention/Attention Deficit Symptoms

 Hyperactivity is not always fully apparent in ADHD, but it is a symptom that affects many adults.
 There are three types of ADHD in adults: